mdodovic/SymPyCAP/documentation/Documentation.md

 ## Acknowledgment

-We thank Prof. Dr Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.
+We thank Prof. dr Dejan V. Tošić for recommending this software project to us and for all discussions and help with the project.

 ## About SymPyCAP

-SymPyCAP is program for solving linear, time-invariant electric circuits.
-This program is Python-based (It's written entirely in Python) and uses SymPy, a Python library for symbolic mathematics.\
+SymPyCAP is a program for solving linear, time-invariant electric circuits.
+This program is Python-based (It’s written entirely in Python) and uses SymPy, a Python library for symbolic mathematics.
 SymPyCAP uses MNA (Modified Nodal Analysis) to formulate and solve equations.

 ## Why SymPy?

 * SymPy is completely free, open source and licensed under the BSD license.
 So, you can modify the source code end sell it if you want to.

 * SymPy uses Python as its language.
 This means that if you know Python, it is much easier to get started with SymPy (because you already knows the syntax).
-And if you don't know Python, it is really easy to learn.
+And if you don’t know Python, it is really easy to learn.

 * Third advantage of SymPy is that it is lightweight program.
 It has no dependencies other than Python, so it can be used almost anywhere easily.

 * And finally, it can be used as a library.
 You can just import it in your own Python application.

+* For monitoring this work we recommend Anaconda, free open-source Python distribution.
+Within it, the environment we recommend is Jupyter Notebook.

 ## Algorithm